Understanding Carbon Credits

 Stakeholders

-Individuals and organizations that are directly or indirectly affected by the emission reduction project.
+Individuals and organizations that are directly or indirectly affected by the crediting project.
 Stakeholders include the parties interested in developing a specific project (e.g., owner, developer, funder), parties affected by the project (e.g., local population, host community, environmental and human rights advocates) and national and international authorities.

 Third Party Auditors – Validators and Verifiers

-Almost all offset programs require a third-party auditor to validate and verify a project’s baseline and its projected and achieved emission reductions.
-Under CDM, the auditors are called Designated Operational Entities (DOEs).
-To minimize conflicts of interest, the CDM does not allow the validating DOE to also conduct project verification.
-Most offset programs also have processes for accrediting their third party auditors before they are approved to conduct validation and verification activities.
+Almost all crediting programs require a third-party auditor to validate and verify a project’s baseline and its projected and achieved avoided emissions and/or enhanced removals.
+Most crediting programs have processes for accrediting their third party auditors before they are approved to conduct validation and verification activities.
+Typically included in this process, most programs develop requirements that auditors must fulfill to reduce the risk of conflict of interest.

 Standards Organizations

-In the absence of national or international legislation, standard organizations define a set of rules and criteria for voluntary emission reduction credits.
+In the absence of national or international legislation, non-governmental standard organizations define a set of rules and criteria for voluntary carbon credits.